51Degrees/specifications/device-detection-specification/usage-examples.md

 ## Create a Device Detection Pipeline

 There are several different ways that a Pipeline might be created.
-However, once created, usage must be as similar as possible.
+However, once created, usage SHOULD be as similar as possible.
-In particular, a cloud Pipeline must be a drop-in replacement for an on-premise Pipeline for performing Device Detection and querying the results.
+In particular, a cloud Pipeline MUST be a drop-in replacement for an on-premise Pipeline for performing Device Detection and querying the results.

 Creating an on-premise Device Detection Pipeline in code: